apocalyptech/hades2_cheat/README.md

       fishing_gift_max_fakes: Hardcoded to: 2
     fishing_success_interval: Hardcoded to: 1
        fishing_late_interval: Hardcoded to: 2
+           godmode_start_pct: God Mode from 70% -> 10%, with 20 steps
+           godmode_per_death: God Mode from 70% -> 10%, with 20 steps
+           godmode_death_cap: God Mode from 70% -> 10%, with 20 steps
        keepsake_evolve_scale: Scale by 0.5
            garden_grow_scale: Scale by 0.5
          cauldron_cook_scale: Scale by 0.5

 The `--defaults` option can be used to revert the scripts back to their original, default configuration, in case you'd like a quick way to disable